Bring Your Own Device (BYOD)

 How often does my child need to bring their device to school?

-We expect that all students from Year 6 up bring their device every day to school, unless informed otherwise by the class teacher.
+We expect all students to bring their device every day to school, unless informed otherwise by the class teacher.

 I do not have the means to purchase a device for my child at this time, but I do have a computer that they can use at home.